-Mile Marker Zero marks out the end of US Route 1 that goes from the Canadian border all the way down to Key West.
+The US Highway 1 zero sign marks the end, or the beginning, of the highway that goes for 2,369 miles (3813 km) from the Canadian border all the way down to Key West.
 It’s an iconic place to be at and another fun photo opportunity.

-Compared to the buoy that marks out Southernmost Point, the road sign at Mile Marker Zero doesn’t get much attention.
-However, that’s just a positive thing as you usually don’t have to queue to get a nice picture with the humble but legendary road sign.
+Compared to the buoy that marks out Southernmost Point and some of the other best things to do in Key West, the road sign at Mile Marker Zero doesn’t get much attention.
+But that’s just a positive thing as you usually don’t have to queue to get a nice picture with the humble but legendary road sign.

 9. Take a cruise on the waters surrounding Key West

 The waters around Key West are easily explored with a boat tour.
-And sunset cruises are very popular.
+And sunset cruises are very popular and one of the best things to do in Key West.
 The sunset celebration on Mallory Square is great, but it’s something special about enjoying the sunset from a boat.
 Preferably, with a glass of champagne in your hand.

 Another popular cruise and top thing to do in Key West is to take a dolphin cruise.
 Dolphins live in the waters surrounding Key West and a dolphin-watching cruise can take you to them.
-And a dolphin encounter can truly be a memory for life.
+A dolphin encounter can truly be a memory for life.